 - Bonuses just for class participants.

 - Remember, talking about boobs is fun!

 Who & How Much?

-Limited to just 7 couples (minimum of 3).
+The fee is per couple.
 What is a "couple"?
 Typically, it's two people (one pregnant, one non-pregnant support person).
 As far as this class goes, if you are expecting a baby (giving birth, adopting or co-parenting and plan to breastfeed), this class is for you and one support person (partner, relative, friend) who will be helping you care for the baby after his/her arrival!
-HOWEVER, if you'd like to bring a grandparent-to-be along, please do (in addition to your partner/other support person).
+HOWEVER, if you'd like have a grandparent-to-be along with you, please do (in addition to your partner/other support person).

-This class is taught by Jeanette Mesite Frem, mother of two, International Board Certified Lactation Consultant/Registered Lactation Consultant, experienced birth doula, certified childbirth educator, childbirth educator trainer, public health specialist, certified nursing bra fitter, moms group leader and former owner of a local maternity and parenting center.
+This class is taught by Jeanette Mesite Frem, mother of two full-term nursing children, International Board Certified Lactation Consultant/Registered Lactation Consultant, experienced birth doula, certified childbirth educator, former childbirth educator trainer, public health specialist, certified nursing bra fitter, moms group leader and former owner of a local maternity and parenting center.

 If you are interested in this class and have questions, please contact email@example.com